SEND and the Local Offer

 In February 2023, we gained the Wellbeing Award for Schools (WAS) accredited by Optimus assessors.
 Children have weekly PSHE lessons delivered through our ‘Jigsaw’ scheme and regularly attend yoga and mindfulness sessions run at lunchtime or as clubs.

-We provide support for pupils to improve their emotional and social development in the following ways:
+We provide support for pupils to improve their emotional and social development by:

 - Understanding life at school and home